 Health officials continue to recommend all eligible people get vaccinated and boosted to prevent the spread of COVID-19 and prevent people from getting seriously ill, being hospitalized, and even dying.

 Due to the unpredictability of the virus, it is unknown when, or if, another variant may emerge and cause cases to rise again.
-For that reason, now is the ideal time for those who have not been vaccinated or completed their vaccine series to do so.
+For that reason, people who have not been vaccinated or completed their vaccine series should do so now..
 Local health departments, health systems, and some pharmacies are currently authorized to administer vaccinations to individuals 6 months and older.
 Appointments are easier to schedule than ever, and some locations accept walk-ins.

 The Kent County Health Department has COVID-19 vaccine appointments available at its Fuller, Sheldon, North, and